johnbrumley/desma158/day-13.md

 When playing a game, we don't really think of ourselves as manipulating and executing code as much as attempting to "play" within the constraints or rules dictated by the designer/programmer and enforced by the computer.

 Moving from playing games to designing games, the computation aspect becomes more apparent even while a Game Engine abstracts the low level puttering involved in the staging and display of the game.
-But as a designer, there is no the that the player can ultimately become a programmer and rewrite your own game.
+But as a designer, there is no expectation the that the player could themselves become a programmer and rewrite your own game.

 Speedrunning is another form of hacking, but only with in-universe tools.